Skip to contents

 zarr_group$print()

-Prints the hierarchy of the group and its subgroups and arrays to the console.
-Usually called from the Zarr object or its root group to display the full group hierarchy.
+Collects the hierarchy of the group and its subgroups and arrays in a character vector.
+Usually called from the Zarr object or a group to display the full group hierarchy.

 Usage